Induction Cooktop FAQs

 Why does the cooktop flash "F"?

-A: The GE Profile™ Series induction cooktop will flash "F" when cookware has been removed from the surface; cookware is not present when the unit is turned on; or cookware is not centered on the element.
+A: The induction cooktop will flash "F" when cookware has been removed from the surface; cookware is not present when the unit is turned on; or cookware is not centered on the element.

 Can an induction cooktop replace existing cooktops?

 A:Yes.
-The GE Profile™ Series induction cooktop fits into GE's common cutout shapes, making it easier to replace an appliance without changing countertop cutouts.
+Induction cooktop fits into our common cutout shapes, making it easier to replace an appliance without changing countertop cutouts.

 Can the induction cooktop be installed in combination with a wall oven?